 All significant intra-group balances, transactions and unrealised profits are eliminated in the consolidated financial statements.
 The portion of subsidiaries' equity and the portion of subsidiaries' net profits and losses and comprehensive incomes for the period not attributable to Company are recognised as minority interests and presented separately in the consolidated financial statements under equity, net profits and total comprehensive income respectively.
-Unrealised profits and losses resulting from the sale of assets by the Company to its subsidiaries are fully eliminated against net profit attributable to shareholders of the parent company.
-Unrealised profits and losses resulting from the sale of assets by a subsidiary to the Company are eliminated and allocated between net profit attributable to shareholders of the parent company and minority interests in accordance with the allocation proportion of the parent in the subsidiary.
+Unrealised profits and losses resulting from the sale of assets by the Company to its subsidiaries are fully eliminated against net profit attributable to shareholders of the parent company are eliminated and allocated between net profit attributable to shareholders of the parent company and minority interests in accordance with the allocation proportion of the parent in the subsidiary.
 Unrealised profits and losses resulting from the sale of assets by one subsidiary to another are eliminated and allocated between net profit attributable to shareholders of the parent and minority interests in accordance with the allocation proportion of the parent in the subsidiary.

-(All amounts in RMB Thousand Yuan unless otherwise stated) [English translation for reference only]
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2016 (All amounts in RMB Thousand Yuan unless otherwise stated) [English translation for reference only]